John J. Crittenden: Career

 Completing his studies in 1806, Crittenden was admitted to the bar the following year.
 He began his practice in Woodford County, but found central Kentucky already well supplied with able lawyers.
 Crittenden then moved to Logan County, Kentucky, on the then western frontier and opened his practice in Russellville.
-At age twenty-two, he moved across the Ohio River to Illinois Territory, and Governor Ninian Edwards appointed him its attorney general.
+At age twenty-two, he moved across the Ohio River to Illinois Territory, and Governor Ninian Edwards appointed him Attorney General of the Illinois Territory from 1809 until 1810.
 The following year, Edwards also made Crittenden his aide-de-camp.

 In addition to his legal practice when he returned to Kentucky, Crittenden also operated plantations and owned enslaved people.
 In 1830, his household included 12 free white persons and 6 enslaved people.
-In 1850, Crittenden owned 44 enslaved people (11 women above age 16, 7 men, 13 boys and 13 girls.
+In 1850, Crittenden owned 44 enslaved people (11 women above age 16, 7 men, 13 boys and 13 girls).
 In 1860, after distributing some property to his now-adult children, Crittenden owned ten enslaved people, all mulattos (females aged 60, 25, 21, 18 and 16 and males aged 28, 16, 14, 10 and 1).